LamaV10/Timer/README.md

 Dont forget to make the script executable with chmod!
 Now you should be able to directly type the command "timer" into your terminal.
 (This is just experimental!
-Maybe it's also possible on MacOS.)
+It may be also possible on MacOS.)

 # Requirements